 There’s a sweet spot in the European travel calendar that many overlook—the shoulder season that sits just outside peak summer but still falls within school breaks.
 It’s the golden moment when families clear out, airfare softens, and the continent breathes easier.
-For travelers seeking fewer crowds, premium flight deals, and a more intimate encounter with Europe, off-season escapes are the savvy choice.
+For travelers seeking fewer crowds—especially compared to the busy summer months—fewer people, fewer visitors, premium flight deals, and a more intimate encounter with Europe and its diverse European countries, off-season escapes are the savvy choice.
 Explore the best business class deals for Europe.

 Why It Works: Business Class in the Off-Season